-Program Code 1020/4042 The computer information systems concentration prepares students for jobs in the fields of information technology with areas of focus that include business continuity, computer networks, telecommunications, databases, development, programming, project management, and security.
+The computer information systems concentration prepares students for jobs in the fields of information technology with areas of focus that include business continuity, computer networks, telecommunications, databases, development, programming, project management, and security.
 Students may also pursue multiple technology certification designations.

 To be admitted to the BSBA program, students must have an Associate in Arts degree or at least 60 semester credit hours of postsecondary education with completion of the Chipola College general education requirement from a regionally accredited institution.
+Students must have completed the state-mandated business common prerequisites and earned an overall GPA of 2.0 in lower-division coursework.

 Students must complete 120 hours to obtain a baccalaureate degree from Chipola College.
-At least forty (40) semester hours must be earned in courses numbered 3000 and above.
-A minimum of thirty (30) of the (40) hours must be in residence at Chipola College.
+At least sixty (60) semester hours must be earned in courses numbered 3000 and above.
+Twenty-five percent of the total semester hours toward graduation must be earned in academic programs in residence at Chipola College and a total of sixty (60) semester hours of the work credited toward the baccalaureate degree must be earned in an accredited senior institution.
+Students are required to complete significant hours of community service before they can receive their BSBA degree.